 Steve, Kay's longtime boyfriend for 8 years was this to Gaia teaching her to ride a bike and attending parents nights at her school.
 Kay latching onto Gavin is heavily implied to be a desperate attempt, after her split with Steve, to try and make Gavin this to Gaia.

-Pedo Hunt: An interesting variation, where the pedophile's desire for closeness to children is obssessive-compulsive.
+Pedo Hunt: An interesting variation, where the apparent 'pedophile's sexual thoughts about children are actually caused by OCD, rather than a genuine attraction to underage people.
 Regardless, when The_Ghost_Of_Barry_Fairbrother reveals Colin's secret, his chances for a council seat drop to zero.

 Perfectly Arranged Marriage: Parminder and Vikram.
 Parminder insists that their parents arranged their meeting but did not force them to marry each other.